Yandex Cloud

 receiver_auth_processed_logsreceiver_auth_processed_logs

-Metric tracking user-sent logs per second prior to all system checks (authorization, validation, or quota checks).
+Number of logs per second prior to authorization, validation, and quota checks.

 Labels: